Microwave

 • is the door open?

-• has the start button been pushed?
+• was the start button pushed?

 this is the truth table I get